songair/songair.github.io/_posts/2021-11-20-audit-logs.md

 - **Access**.
 Perhaps not everyone should be accessed to audit logs.
-Taking Datadog's product ["Audit Logs"](https://docs.datadoghq.com/fr/account_management/audit_logs/) as an example, only administrator or security team member can access Audit Logs.
+Taking Datadog's product ["Audit Logs"](https://docs.datadoghq.com/fr/account_management/audit_logs/) as an example, only administrator or security team members can access Audit Logs.
 As an individual, you can only see a stream of your own actions.

 I probably didn't cover everything in the section.
 If you have other ideas,